josefilgueira/Machine-Learning-Fundamentals/README.md

 This project helped me strengthen:

 - My understanding of **machine learning fundamentals**
-- My ability to interpret regression and scoring models
+- My ability to interpret regression outputs and statistical indicators
-- My confidence working with statistical modeling outputs
+- My confidence applying theoretical concepts using Python
-- The connection between theory and applied analysis
+- My awareness of model assumptions and limitations

-The project is intentionally kept simple and transparent, reflecting a learning-focused approach.
+The work is intentionally kept simple and transparent, reflecting a learning-oriented approach rather than an attempt at advanced modeling.

 ---

 ## 📁 Repository Contents

-- `JOSE_FILGUEIRA_ORGE.ipynb` – Jupyter Notebook with applied ML exercises
+- `JOSE_FILGUEIRA_ORGE.ipynb` – Jupyter Notebook with the full analysis

 ---